Complete your application for the First Nations Public Service Scholarship here.

 The LGMA has had a long-standing partnership with the First Nations Public Service Secretariat to collaborate on training and professional development to strengthen and enhance the professional capacity of their respective members so that they may better serve their communities.

 This scholarship aims to provide support for Indigenous professionals to access training related to the administration or management of public services in their First Nation government.
-The scholarship is valid for one year in the amount of up to $1,500 and will be provided to the successful candidate as a voucher to the specified post-secondary institution upon proof of registration.
+The scholarship is valid for up to two years in the amount of up to $1,500 and will be provided to the successful candidate as a voucher to the specified post-secondary institution upon proof of registration.

 Eligibility: